Scientists: Wind, drought worsen fires, not bad management

 Trump tweeted on Saturday: "There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor.
 Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests."

-The death toll from the wildfire that incinerated the town of Northern California town of Paradise and surrounding areas climbed to 29, matching the mark for the deadliest single blaze in California history.
-Statewide, the number of fire dead stood at 31, including two victims in Southern California.
+The death toll from the wildfire that incinerated the Northern California town of Paradise and surrounding areas climbed to 42, making it the single deadliest single blaze in California history.
+Statewide, the number of fire dead stood at 44, including two victims in Southern California.

 One reason that scientists know that management isn't to blame is that some areas now burning had fires in 2005 and 2008, so they aren't "fuel-choked closed-canopy forests," Dennison said.